sainisheetal/real-estate-price-prediction/README.md

 I have done testing some of Model to select the best one.

 Step 3: Model evaluation:
-We have achieved maximum accuracy of 81% with my model, by testing different models and making adjustments to the preprocessed data and features.
+I have achieved maximum accuracy of 81% with my model, by testing different models and making adjustments to the preprocessed data and features.
 ![random forest](https://user-images.githubusercontent.com/120012675/215513072-53b217f5-e4d7-4406-9731-df938675bbe1.png)

 Usage: It is necessary to repeat steps 1-3 multiple times in order to achieve an optimal accuracy outcome.
 However, our majority of the time will be spent on preprocessing the data.